Enrich Your Exercise Programs: Add a Cognitive Overlay

 Ever considered breaking out your dancing shoes and swimming suit for rehab?

-Researchers have found that adding an extra layer to physical exercise such as a pool or music can work wonders for cognitive function.
+Researchers have found that adding an extra layer to physical exercises such as a pool or music can work wonders for cognitive function.
 In fact, patients who exercised with music were found to have more cognitive improvement than those that didn’t (Satoh et al. 2017).

 It is also possible to layer physical exercise with the pool environment to deepen these neural connections.
 Aquatic exercise is in the news for its powerful dementia-reducing powers, improving the psychological wellbeing of patients (Henwood et al. 2017).